globaldothealth/monkeypox/README.md

 *Data are updated Monday - Friday.*

+*The G.h team will be offline in observance of the U.S. Independence Day holiday, Monday, July 4th.
+Reporting will resume on Tuesday, July 5th.*

 This repository contains dated records of curated Monkeypox cases from the 2022 outbreak (April - ), a data dictionary, and a script used to pull contents from a spreadsheet into JSON and CSV files.

 The script is intended for use by the curation team and supporting engineers.
 It requires access to the relevant Google Sheet, and a Google Cloud service account.